TU Dresden

 Tel.034327 608 0 E-Mailinfo@ksi-meinsberg.de Webwww.ksi-meinsberg.de/

-As a non-profit state institute, Kurt Schwabe Institute for Measurement and Sensor Technology Meinsberg (KSI Meinsberg) is responsible for conducting fundamental and application-oriented research in the fields of physical chemistry and electrochemistry, sensor technology and the associated development of novel sensor materials, scientificinstrumentation, as well as for training early-career researchers in the aforementioned fields.
+The KSI Meinsberg is a non-profit state institute which is responsible for conducting fundamental and application-oriented research in physical chemistry and electrochemistry, sensor technology and the associated development of innovative sensor materials, scientific instrumentation and the training of early-career researchers in these fields.

 Contact person